+vvv How XDS Consumer UI Work vvv

 The command-line interface of XDS Document Consumer begins with prompt the user to input registry query types or choose to quit the program.
 The user will need to specify digit numbers corresponding to the choice.
 Then, the user will be prompted to input essential metadata attributes required for the query type (i.e., FindDocuments will require attributes included DocumentEntryPatientId and DocumentEntryStatus) before prompt to input other metadata attributes as optional depending on the information the user known.
 When there are no more metadata attribute values to add, the user can choose to start a query for the document.

+vvv Implementat UI for XDS Consumer (Continue) vvv